A spatially explicit neutral ecology simulator using coalescence methods

-A python package for coalescence-based spatially-explicit neutral ecology simulations
+A package for coalescence-based spatially explicit neutral ecology simulations

-pycoalescence is a python package for spatially-explicit coalescence neutral simulations. pycoalescence provides a pythonic interface for setting up, running and analysing spatially-explicit neutral simulations.
-Simulations themselves are performed in c++ using necsim for excellent performance.
-Usage of python allows for easier setup of simulation parameters.
+pycoalescence is a Python package for spatially explicit coalescence neutral simulations. pycoalescence provides a pythonic interface for setting up, running and analysing spatially explicit neutral simulations.
+Simulations themselves are performed in C++ using necsim for excellent performance, whilst the Python interface provides a simple solution for setting up and analysing simulations.

 For full documentation please see here.